qiuhuaqi/qiuhuaqi.com/_posts/2017-7-13-install-python-beginner.md

 Download Anaconda from [here](https://www.continuum.io/downloads).
 Choose the correct platform that you are on (Windows/macOS/Linux).
 Don't worry about the Python version.
 Anaconda works with both versions.
 Once you are done, open Anaconda-Navigator (the Anaconda [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface)) to have a look.

 Note: Anaconda is **not** really a light-weight solution to package management.
 There are loads of other management tools.
-For example, I'm currently using the light-weight `virutalenv` instead of mini-conda on my sotrage-limited Raspberry Pi.
+For example, I'm currently using the light-weight `virtualenv` instead of mini-conda on my sotrage-limited Raspberry Pi.

 [virtual-env]:https://realpython.com/blog/python/python-virtual-environments-a-primer/